raistln/clean_dataframes_lib/README.md

 - `clean_column_values(df, column, value_type="categorical", string_to_match=None, min_ratio=90, limit=10)`: General function to clean values in a column depending on the value type.

-- `categoric_incosistent_wrang(df, column)`: Returns a sorted list of unique values in a column, first alphabetically and then by frequency.
+- `categoric_inconsistent_wrang(df, column)`: Returns a sorted list of unique values in a column, first alphabetically and then by frequency.

 ### Visualization